How To Create A To Do List In WordPress

 Show Who Assigned the To-Do Item in Email

-Enabling this option (‘Yes’) lets you display the user who assigned the to-do item in the email.
-This option is useful if, for example, your website has various project managers assigning to-do items to users …
+Enabling this option lets you display the user who assigned the to-do item in the email.
+This is a useful option if you have a number of project managers assigning to-do items to users …

 From Field for Emails Sent to User

-This field lets you customize the “From” field when sending out email notifications.
-Type the name of your company, your domain, your name, or anything you like into this field …
+This field allows you to customize the “From” field when sending out emails to users.
+Add your company name, your domain, your name, or anything you like into this field …

 From Email

-Type into this field the email address that you would like to display as the “sent from” email address …
+Type in the email address that you want showing as the “sent from” address …

 Subject Field for Emails Sent to User

-Type in a subject field for the email that will be automatically distributed to users when new items have been added in your to-do list …
+Type in a subject field for the email that will be sent automatically to users whenever a new item has been added in your to-do list …

 Text in Emails Sent to User